Northwestern High School (Baltimore, Maryland)

 Northwestern High School was a public high school located in Baltimore, Maryland, from 1965 to 2017.
-When It was built in 1965, it was racially integrated.
+When it was built in 1965, it was racially integrated.
+The school's track and field teams from the 1970s and 1980s were some of the state's best, winning multiple MSA A Conference Championships.

 When plans were announced in 2016 to close the school, alumni and community leaders mounted an ultimately unsuccessful campaign to keep it open.
-Northwestern High School closed at the end of the 2016–2017 school year, having been merged with Forest Park High School as part of the city school district's "21st Century Schools Building Plan" to consolidate and modernize its schools in response to declining enrollments.
-Student records are obtainable through BCPS school headquarters.
+Northwestern High School closed at the end of the 2016–2017 school year, having been merged with Forest Park High School as part of the Baltimore City Public Schools's "21st Century Schools Building Plan" to consolidate and modernize schools in the district in response to declining enrollments.
+Student records are obtainable through BCPS headquarters.